How to Get Long-Term Clients on Upwork: Retainer Strategy for 2026

 Three elements make this message work: it is specific (references the project), it is low-pressure (no ask, just an offer to outline), and it positions the retainer as convenient for the client, not as a revenue opportunity for the freelancer.

-Asking for a testimonial at this same moment — before the contract closes- is the parallel action that strengthens JSS and public credibility simultaneously.
+Asking for a testimonial at this moment—before the contract closes- is a parallel action that strengthens JSS and public credibility simultaneously.
 The closing message and the review request can be sent together without either feeling transactional if the project delivery has been strong.

 Timing: When to Raise a Retainer (and When Not To)